 - Which is your favourite bean?
 Mine is the chickpea!

-- 0.5 cups chopped celery or green onions (about one green onion)
+- ½ cups chopped celery or green onions (½ cup = about two green onions)

 - Well, the ingredients say everything you need to know already, but let's elaborate just in case: